 The key benefit of this scheme is that the same funds are used time and again whilst the recipient groups become less reliant on aid.

 What are the principles of the Obumwe microfinance scheme?

-Alongside Africa Uganda (AAU) manages the scheme; which is currently focused on supporting mainly womens’ groups, many of whom are AIDS widows in Muko and Ikumba Sub Counties of Kabale District, South Western Uganda.
+Alongside Africa Uganda (AAU) manages the scheme; which is currently focused on supporting womens’ groups, many of whom are AIDS widows in Muko and Ikumba Sub Counties of Kabale District, South Western Uganda.
 The name for our new scheme ‘Obumwe’ was chosen by our local AAU colleagues, meaning ‘Unity’ in the local Bakiga (pronounced Bachiga) language with the guiding principles of oneness, unity, mutual good will, transparency, and collective pooling of resources and ideas.
-The Alongside Africa team, including our appointed Alongside Africa Uganda Field Assistant have been busy identifying interested and able community based groups that need financial assistance to get their trade or business off the ground, which currently include potato growing, goat rearing, poultry rearing, and bee-keeping.
-Once they are proved suitable for the Scheme, training is undertaken on how they can participate and benefit and Village Savings and Loans Association (VSLA) savings kits are provided.
-In the training these principles are taught:
+The Alongside Africa team identify interested and able community based groups that need financial assistance to get their project or business off the ground, which currently include potato growing, goat rearing, poultry rearing, and bee-keeping.
+Once they have met the qualifying criteria for the Scheme, training is undertaken on how they can participate and benefit and Village Savings and Loans Association (VSLA) savings kits are provided.
+Training includes:

-- The qualities of transparency, ethical conduct and integrity developed
+- The qualities of transparency, ethical conduct and integrity.

 You can help us grow this valuable scheme by adding to the Obumwe fund – a donation of £250 will allow 2 loans to be made each year.